 - Tear down the water closet walls – there were three doors within a few feet of space making it very crowded and hard to move around.
-Plus the water closet cut majorly into the space.
-Removing the walls would open the space and take away one of the doors.
+The water closet also cut majorly into the space.
+Removing the walls would open the space and eliminate one of the doors.

-- Widen the main door – It was only a 24″ door so we planned to widen it and install a barn door which would also eliminate a second swinging door.
+- Widen the main door & Install Barn Door – The current door was only a 24″ door so we planned to widen it and install a barn door which would also eliminate a second swinging door.

-- Tear down the wall between the shower and tub – It was floor to ceiling and tiled in.
-There was no light in the shower and the light from the window was blocked by the wall.
+- Tear down the wall between the shower and tub – The wall between the shower and tub was floor to ceiling and tiled in.
+There was no light in the shower, and the light from the window was blocked by the wall.
 So we knew at minimum we would take it to a half wall, but ideal was to take it all the way out.